elmahio/documentation/docs/creating-rules-to-perform-actions-on-messages.md

 |---|---|---|
 | Ignore 400s | `statusCode:400` | Ignore |

-The _Then_ part would look like this:
+The rule would look like this in the UI:

 ![Then Ignore](images/thenignore.png)